Active-Animals/Website/docs/ontology/editing.md

 The object property participates_in should only be used when relating a continuant to an occurrent, and even then, only in one direction (continuant participates_in occurrent ).
 It is strongly defined and Desktop Protégé's Reasoner should always flag an error.

 Bear in mind before adding the relation, that the class which participates_in another class must ALWAYS do so to be axiomatically correct.
 This is the inverse relation of [has_participant](#has_participant).

+##### characteristic_of
+This should only be used when relating two pieces of continuant data.
+This will never be behaviour and may not happen at all in our ontology.

+Bear in mind before adding the relation, that the class which is characteristic of another class must ALWAYS be so to be axiomatically correct.
+This is the inverse relation of [has_characteristic](#has_characteristic).

+##### has_characteristic
+This should only be used when relating two pieces of continuant data.
+This will never be behaviour and will probably only happen in the rare instance where we have created a 'configuration' or an 'environmental situation'.

+Bear in mind before adding the relation, that the class which has_characteristic of another must ALWAYS be so to be axiomatically correct.
+This is the inverse relation of [characteristic_of](#characteristic_of).

+##### has_quality
+The object property has_quality should only be used when relating an occurrent to a quality (a particular form of continuant found most commonly in PATO).
+In our case, a behaviour may has_quality such a quality.
+(Formally, since has_quality is a sub-set of has_characteristic, the relationship should not work.
+However, some clever compromises underlying the relationship allow it to appear to work in just this special case.)
+This will be one of the most common connections our ontology makes to its imported classes.

+Bear in mind before adding the relation, that the class which has_quality another class must ALWAYS do so to be axiomatically correct.
+We will never see its inverse relation, as the aforesaid compromises are not simply reversible.

 #### Disjoints
 Terms which need to clearly indicate their non-synonymy may occasionally need disjointing.
 This can be done in Desktop Protégé but not WebProtégé; it will not be visible in WebProtégé.